jimjimovich/caddy-stencil/Readme.md

 - **basepath** is the base path to match.
 Markdown will not activate if the request URL is not prefixed with this path.
 Default is site root.
 - **extensions...** is a space-delimited list of file extensions to process with Stencil (defaults to .html, and .json).
 - **template** defines a template with the given name to be at the given path.
 To specify the default template, omit name.
 Content can choose a template by using the name in its front matter or JSON.

-The Stencil plugin can process three types of input: raw HTML (or any other text-based format), raw HTML with JSON front matter,  and valid JSON.
-This input can be from files or the result of another directive such as the [Proxy directive](https://caddyserver.com/docs/proxy).

-Stencil processes input and runs it through pre-defined templates.
-Any JSON data is placed in the .Doc.data variable for templates.
-The entire body of HTML input with or without front matter will is placed in the .Doc.body variable.
-The variable .Doc.title is either assigned by a root level JSON entry of "title" or automatically generated based on the file name.

 ### Processing HTML
 Stencil can be used to inject raw HTML or any text into templates.
 This may be useful for integrating legacy systems that don't have a JSON API into a modern website.
 The entire body of the document will be placed into the .Doc.body variable for use in your templates.